OutSystems/mcp-python-sdk/examples/clients/simple-private-gateway/README.md

-# Simple Streamable Private Gateway Example
+# Simple Private Gateway Example

-A demonstration of how to use the MCP Python SDK as a streamable private gateway with optional authentication (OAuth or API Key) over streamable HTTP or SSE transport with custom extensions for private gateway connectivity (SNI hostname support).
+A demonstration of how to use the MCP Python SDK as a private gateway with optional API key authentication over streamable HTTP or SSE transport with custom extensions for private gateway connectivity (SNI hostname support).

 ## Features

-- Multiple authentication options:
-  - OAuth 2.0 authentication with PKCE
-  - API Key authentication (Bearer token or custom header)
+- Optional API Key authentication (Bearer token or custom header)
-  - No authentication
 - Supports both StreamableHTTP and SSE transports
 - Custom extensions for private gateway (SNI hostname) - **Both transports**
 - Can combine authentication + extensions (for authenticated private gateway)